cncf/cloudnativetv/operations/SUBMISSION.md

 # Show Selection and Submission

 This document outlines the show submission requirements and selection process.
 It is currently a work in progress.

-FORM LINK HERE
+To Submit Your Show for Cloud Native TV please follow this ISSUE LINK HERE

 ## Submission Process